Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Direct pass-through to wholesale and retail prices

 One limitation is that my research design cannot distinguish between the effects of minimum wage legislation and implementation.
 If firms are forward-looking in their price setting, prices may adjust when a minimum wage hike is announced rather than when the hike actually takes effect.\footnote{\cite{renkin2020}, for example, find that price effects occur primarily in the three months following the passage of minimum wage legislation rather than after the hike itself.} The first two hikes in my sample period were announced in 2016, two and three years prior to implementation, respectively.
 Because my sample runs from August 2018 through July 2021, any price effects from that announcement fall outside of the sample window and cannot be estimated.
 For the third event, the magnitude of the hike was announced three months prior to implementation, meaning price effects at announcement can be directly observed using my event study framework.
-As detailed in appendix \ref{appendix:h.3}, for both wholesale and retail prices I find no evidence of price effects at announcement but large effects at implementation.
-This indicates that cannabis establishments wait until the cost shock hits before adjusting prices even if they have full prior information on the magnitude of the shock.
+As detailed in appendix \ref{appendix:h.3}, I find no evidence of price effects at announcement but large effects at implementation for both wholesale and retail prices.
+This indicates that cannabis establishments wait until the cost shock hits before adjusting prices even if they have full prior knowledge about the magnitude of the shock.